Anthony Joshua promises to gain undisputed status in 2019

-Add to that Jarrell Miller and it’s not impossible that Joshua fights three times in 2019 before pushing harder for Wilder in 2020.
+Add to that Jarrell Miller and Joshua may fight three times in 2019 before pushing harder for Wilder in 2020.

 Wilder’s 2019 could consist of a rematch with Fury in the summer before a clash with Breazeale at the back end of the year.

 That would open the gates for a blockbuster encounter with Joshua in the spring of 2020, provided there’s no Wilder slip-up against Fury.